-To win back valuable market share from Amazon, Google has rolled out a series of shopping-related initiatives and updates over the last two years, starting with announcing that the Google shopping tab would open up to free listings in 2020.
+To win back valuable market share from Amazon, Google has rolled out a series of shopping-related initiatives and updates over the last two years, starting with announcing that the Google shopping tab would open up to free listings.

 Trusted Store Badge